jonasrenault/jonasrenault.github.io/README.md

 ## Deploy to Github Pages

-By default, this website is deployed to Github Pages using a custom Github Actions workflow.
+This website is deployed to Github Pages using a custom [Github Actions workflow](./.github/workflows/jekyll.yml).
 Follow the steps [here](https://jekyllrb.com/docs/continuous-integration/github-actions/#setting-up-the-action) to setup a deployment for your github pages.

+I deployed my website on a custom domain; if you want to deploy it to a default github pages domain instead, delete the [CNAME](./CNAME) file, and update the `domain` and `url` variables in [_config.yml](./_config.yml).

 ## Google Analytics